erfanium/mongo-aggregate-shorthand/README.md

 # mongo-aggregate-shorthand
 A short-hand tool for creating mongodb aggregates!
+Great for analytics stuff with mongodb

 ## Example
 ```sh